chelbyrhoades/lurker/README.md

 ```bash
   python3 lurker.py
 ```
+#### For Windows:
+First off, Mac is better.
+I'm not entirely sure how the windows terminal works, so here's a link to some documentation: https://docs.python.org/3.3/using/windows.html

+My best guess is to run py lurker.py; from what I can tell from the documentation

 ## Getting the Results
 All results, other than tfidf matrix, are displayed in the 'report.txt' document.
 The tfidf matrix is in 'Matrix.xlxs'